cjlin1/libsvm/README.md

 This function does classification or regression on a test vector x given a model.

-For a classification model, the predicted class for x is returned.
-For a regression model, the function value of x calculated using the model is returned.
+For a classification model, **the predicted class for x is returned**.
+For a regression model, **the function value of x calculated using the model is returned**.
 For an one-class model, +1 or -1 is returned.

 <h3 id="svm_cross_validation">function svm_cross_validation</h3>